QIWI-API/qiwi-wallet-personal-docs/_profile_en.html.md

 # QIWI Wallet Limits API {#limits}

-You can get current limits for operations in your QIWI wallet.
+By using this API, you can get current limits for operations in your QIWI wallet.
 Limits apply on amount of the operations.

 <h3 class="request method">Request → GET</h3>